-Guide Dogs NSW/ACT receives about 5% of its funding from the Government.
+Guide Dogs NSW/ACT receives less than 10% of its funding from the Government.

 What is the National Disability Insurance Scheme (NDIS)?